xolyu/docker-taiga-front-base/README.md

 You can also clone this repository and use the [update.sh](update.sh) shell script to generate a new Dockerfile based on your own needs.

-For instance, you could build a container based on Dolibarr develop branch by setting the `update.sh` versions like this:
+For instance, you could build a container based on develop branch by setting the `update.sh` versions like this:

 ```bash
 latests=( "master" )